 The Anne Fausto-Sterling papers contain a number of 1970s feminist publications; a collection of clippings about women, gender, and science; syllabi and lecture notes; lab notebooks; and research and drafts of various publications.
 Click here to view finding aid.

 Nancy C.M.
 Hartsock

-Nancy C.M.
-Hartsock is professor of Political Science at the University of Washington.
+The late Nancy C.M.
+Hartsock was professor of Political Science at the University of Washington.
 Her books include Money, Sex, and Power: Toward a Feminist Historical Materialism, The Feminist Standpoint Revisited, and Building Feminist Theory (co-editor).

 Her papers are comprised of course material, publications by Hartsock and others, reading notes, conference materials, and correspondence.
 Click here to view finding aid.

 Claire Kahane taught at the State University of New York at Buffalo from 1974-2000 and has been a Visiting Scholar in the Department of English at UC Berkeley.
 She has completed psychoanalytic training at the San Francisco Psychoanalytic Institute and has instructed at the Psychoanalytic Institute of Northern California.